 Aug 19 2017

-A general equivalency between the organic nature of materials collected with the use of a HEPA (High Efficiency Particulate Arrestance) air filter and a series of concentrated rain samples has been established.
+A general equivalency between the organic nature of materials collected with the use of HEPA (High Efficiency Particulate Arrestance) air filters (indoor and outdoor) and a series of concentrated rain samples has been established.
 This conclusion is based upon the use of infrared analysis, microscopic examination, and visual examination of the materials.
 The inherent similarity between the historically designated “environmental filament” and the filaments known to be clearly associated with the so-called “Morgellons” condition must also be accepted as a part of this analysis.

-This work has been conducted over a period of roughly two years with careful repetitions and redundancies.
+This more recent work has been conducted over a period of roughly two years with careful repetitions and redundancies.
 Fundamentally, the conclusion is logical but nevertheless sweeping in impact; what is in the air is in the water.
 Furthermore, what is in the air and the water has an important relationship to marked changes in health that affect the general public.
+What is in the air and in the water is in our bodies.
 This state has developed in a global and ubiquitous sense for more than two decades, and we must now all share some responsibility to acknowledge and proclaim our condition on the planet.

 The details of the methods will only be briefly summarized here; they involve long term sample collection and a variety of laboratory analyses over extended time.
 The photographs below will demonstrate the essence of comparison.

-In addition, the microscopic examination of both samples also reinforces that the biological samples contained within both samples are also identical.
+In addition, microscopic examination reinforces that the air and rainfall biological filament samples are identical.
 There is little doubt that this biological equivalency is also at the root of the infrared analysis of organics mentioned above.

 Additional notes on some of the details of sample types and preparation follow at the end of this report.

-Representative “Environmental” Filaments collected on HEPA Air filter (blue to left, red to right).
+Representative “environmental” filaments collected on indoor HEPA Air filter

 Magnification Approx. 1500x